akpingel/sphinx-template/source/firstDraft/index.rst

 C# was created by Microsoft.
 It was first developed in 2000 by Anders Hejlsberg as a rival to Sun Microsystem's Java programming language.
 Microsoft had their own implementation of Java.
-They tried to add language features to Java and Sun said no. [#f5]_ Microsoft decided to abandon their Java product and create their own which became known as C#.
+They tried to add language features to Java and Sun said, "no". [#f5]_ Microsoft decided to abandon their Java product and create their own which became known as C#.
 Understanding C# and its history helps determine its relevance in today's world compared to other languages.